NSHipster/articles/2012-12-02-kvc-collection-operators.md

 framework: Foundation
 rating: 7.9
 published: true
-description: ""
+description: "Rubyists laugh at Objective-C’s bloated syntax.
+Although we lost a few pounds over the summer with our sleek new object literals, those Red-headed bullies still taunt us with their map one-liners and their fancy Symbol#to_proc.
+Fortunately, Key-Value Coding has an ace up its sleeves."
 ---

 Rubyists laugh at Objective-C's bloated syntax.

-Although we lost a few pounds over the summer with our [sleek new object literals](http://nshipster.com/at-compiler-directives/), those Red-headed bullies still taunt us with their `map` one-liners and thier fancy [`Symbol#to_proc`](http://pragdave.pragprog.com/pragdave/2005/11/symbolto_proc.html).
+Although we lost a few pounds over the summer with our [sleek new object literals](http://nshipster.com/at-compiler-directives/), those Red-headed bullies still taunt us with their `map` one-liners and their fancy [`Symbol#to_proc`](http://pragdave.pragprog.com/pragdave/2005/11/symbolto_proc.html).

 Really, a lot of how elegant (or clever) a language is comes down to how well it avoids loops. `for`, `while`; even [fast enumeration expressions](http://developer.apple.com/library/ios/#documentation/cocoa/conceptual/objectivec/Chapters/ocFastEnumeration.html) are a drag.
 No matter how you sugar-coat loops will always be a block of code that does something that's much simpler to describe in natural language "get me the average salary of all of the employees in this array".